nosix/PyMineHub/README.md

 `PyMineHub-p0.db` is a data file.
 Currently SQLite DB is used, but we might change it (the timing is undecided).
 If `INIT_SPACE` is specified,
-it creates chunks in the area specified at startup and duplicates chunks in this area to other area.
+it creates chunks (parts of terrain data) in the area specified at startup and duplicates chunks in this area to other area.
 If `INIT_SPACE` is `None`, chunks are generated when they are needed.
 This is a feature to lower the CPU load during play.

 Again, sign-in from Friends tab on MineCraft.
-A world of only grass is generated.
+When you start the game, a world of only grass is generated.
 And, birds move randomly.
-The plugin directories are not loaded and the default plugins are used.
+In this example, the plugin directories are not loaded and the default plugins are used.
 The default plugins are in `src/pyminehub/mcpe/plugin/default`.
-The interface of the plugins are defined in `src/pyminehub/mcpe/plugin`.
+Then, the interface of the plugins are defined in `src/pyminehub/mcpe/plugin`.

 - `ChunkGeneratorPlugin`
   - override